rremigio/rremigio.github.io/_projects/oiii_kin_project.md

 indicative of non-gravitational kinematics, such as AGN-driven outflows.

-In my first project, I reduced and analyzed integral-field data from the Keck Cosmic Web Imager (KCWI) on the Keck-II telescope and mapped the spatially resolved stellar and ionized gas kinematics for a sample of ten nearby active galaxies.
-Comparing the kinematics of the stars and the [O III] gas, I found that for this sample of galaxies, deviations from disk rotation in the ionized gas velocity fields were localized to regions close to the nucleus.
+In this project, we reduced and analyzed integral-field data from the Keck Cosmic Web Imager (KCWI) on the Keck-II telescope and mapped the spatially resolved stellar and ionized gas kinematics for a sample of ten nearby active galaxies.
+Comparing the kinematics of the stars and the [O III] gas, we found that for this sample of galaxies, deviations from disk rotation in the ionized gas velocity fields were localized to regions close to the nucleus.